-- a completed application form and a nonrefundable \$30.00 application fee, - an official high school transcript (or GED test score), - · either SAT I or ACT test results, and - one letter of recommendation, which must be from an appropriate academic professional.
+- a completed application form and a nonrefundable \$30.00 application fee, - an official high school transcript (or GED test score), - either SAT I or ACT test results. - · a personal statement, and - one letter of recommendation, which must be from an appropriate academic professional.